JosephTLyons/Track-Notes-1/README.md

 * Allow for many more images to be saved (maybe 16?) instead of just 2 - using a File Array to hold the paths
 * Show image preview so user doesn't need to open external full sized image every time, then maybe use a clear button over the image that would be used to define the clickable area to open the full sized image.
 * Video support?
-* Option to save text to text file?
 * Option to resave the images elsewhere?
 * Resizable windows / GUI
 * User picked fonts, font sizes, and background color?